 Telephone call with Queensland Law Reporter obtaining the price for publication (Ms XY) - 6 minutes

-IN THE MATTER of the Legal
+THE MATTER of the Legal

 IN THE MATTER of a Bill of Fees